-Your exciting holiday awaits and guess what?
-Relaxation and recharging your batteries isn’t all about spas, massages and long lunches (even though we love this too).
-We have completed the hard work for you and found some active, outdoor adventures that will allow you to unwind, switch off from everyday life and recharge those batteries.
+Seeking relaxation and recharge isn’t all about spas, massages and long lunches (even though we love this too!).
+We have compiled a list of active, outdoor adventures that will allow you to unwind, switch off from everyday life, immerse yourself in nature and recharge those batteries.

 Hiking Ben Lomond

 Queenstown is a hiking mecca and the backcountry trails stretch from Arrowtown to Glenorchy providing a network of hikes that are suitable for all ages and abilities.

 For those that want a steady climb with epic rewards the Queenstown Hill Time Walk is the perfect hike to get your heart racing and your nature zen on.
 Winding up from Queenstown CBD, Queenstown Hill is an accessible 2-3 hour return hike with 360 panoramic views of our iconic mountain ranges and Lake Wakatipu below.

 Step into a turquoise blue paradise just on the outskirts of town at Bob's Cove Nature Walk, a favourite track for locals.
 A short 20-minute drive will lead you down a native bush track, slowly winding up a short hill with unforgettable views looking back towards The Remarkables Mountain Range.

 After a leisurely stroll?
 The 2-3 hours Lake Hayes loop track is the perfect escape from the hustle and bustle of town.
 If you’re a keen paddle boarder or kayak enthusiast, this sheltered lake will be perfect for you.
 The track is suitable for all ages and abilities.

 If you want to push yourself, Ben Lomond, above the Skyline Gondola, is a 6-8 hour advanced hiking trail.
 Be sure to pack the snacks and water for this uphill climb and set off early in summer.
 The views are worth it, we promise.